Trump campaigned as a protector of free speech. Critics say his actions as president threaten it

 The president has sued several outlets for coverage he dislikes, and his appointees at the Federal Communications Commission have helped pressure those media companies.
 Meanwhile, Trump’s FCC is opening investigations of other media companies with which Trump has feuded, and the administration has barred The Associated Press from the White House press pool because it won’t use Trump’s preferred name for the Gulf of Mexico.
 The AP is suing to restore its access on First Amendment grounds.

 The administration also has targeted law firms for their affiliations with Democrats or the previous administration.
-It stripped security clearances for lawyers at a firm that helped special counsel Jack Smith’s investigations of Trump during President Joe Biden’s administration and Perkins Coie, a longtime Democratic firm that Trump blames for the investigation into his campaign’s relationship with Russia during his first term.
+It stripped security clearances for lawyers at a private firm who provided legal services for special counsel Jack Smith, who investigated Trump during President Joe Biden’s term, and Perkins Coie, a longtime Democratic firm that Trump blames for the investigation into his campaign’s relationship with Russia during his first term.
 On Tuesday, Perkins Coie sued the administration to reverse the action, saying it violated the First Amendment and other constitutional guarantees.

 Jameel Jaffer, director of the Knight First Amendment Institute at Columbia, said the attacks on the law firms have scared some high-profile attorneys out of taking cases that challenge the administration, which, he contended, is the point.